-MSSD OBJECTIVE STRATEGIC DIRECTION TARGET 5.
-Transition towards a green and blue economy 5.1.
+MSSD OBJECTIVE STRATEGIC DIRECTION TARGET IVISSD OBJECTIVE TARGET 5.1.
 Create green and decent jobs for all, particularly youth and women, to eradicate poverty and enhance social inclusion 5.2.
-Review the definitions and measurement of development, progress and well-being 5.3.
-Promote sustainable consumption and production patterns 5.4.Encourage environmentally-friendly and social innovation 5.5.
-Promote the integration of sustainability principles and criteria into decision-making on public and private investment 5.6: Ensure a greener and more inclusive market that integrates the true environmental and social cost of products and services to reduce social and environmental externalities By 2025, the majority of Mediterranean countries are committed to green or sustainable public procurement programmes
+Review the definitions and measurement of development, By 2025, the majority of progress and well-being • • • • 5.
+Transition towards a 5.3.
+Promote sustainable consumption and production patterns Mediterranean countries 5.4.Encourage environmentally-friendly and social innovation are committed to green or green and blue economy 5.5.
+Promote the integration of sustainability principles and criteria sustainable public into decision-making on public and private investment procurement programmes 5.6: Ensure a greener and more inclusive market that integrates the true environmental and social cost of products and services to reduce social and environmental externalities